Aidan-McNay/fast-robots-docs/docs/lab3.rst

 .. admonition:: Battery Wire Colors
    :class: info

-   Note that the wiring colors unconventionally change from the LiPo battery to the Artemis; this was a result of our JST connector physically connecting black to the ``+`` terminal (and red to ``-``), so the color convention was swapped to have correct voltage polarity.
+   The wiring colors unconventionally change from the LiPo battery to the Artemis; this was a result of our JST connector physically connecting black to the ``+`` terminal (and red to ``-``), so the color convention was swapped to have correct voltage polarity.

-At a high-level, all of our sensor boards communicate over I\ :sup:`2`\ C;
+All of our sensor boards communicate over I\ :sup:`2`\ C;
 we can use the QWIIC breakout board to connect all of them to the Artemis' I\ :sup:`2`\ C port, and strip/solder the QWIIC cables to our ToF sensors as appropriate